Broly1/Hackintosh-linux-Installer/README.md

 ![alt text](/images/broly0.png)

-   1. run `ocflashdrive.sh` Select your USB Drive and wait for it to create your installer.
+   1. run `./ocflashdrive.sh` Select your USB Drive and wait for it to create your installer.

 ![lsblk](/images/broly12.png)